Get insider access

 User Maintenance

 The Roborock Q5 is fairly easy to maintain.
-You can keep tabs on the maintenance intervals of different components through the vacuum's companion app.
+You can keep an eye on the maintenance intervals of different components through the vacuum's companion app.

 • Dirt compartment: The internal dustbin can be removed by pressing the release tabs on either end of the dirt compartment.
-You can empty it out over a trash bin, but if you buy the Q5+ variant or buy the Auto-Empty Dock Pure separately, it will automatically transfer debris from its dustbin into the dirtbag inside the charging dock.
-If necessary, you can wash it with water, but be sure to remove the filter beforehand.
-The dirt compartment needs to be allowed to dry for 24 hours before it's put back in the vacuum.
+You can empty it over a trash bin, but if you buy the Q5+ variant or buy the Auto-Empty Dock Pure separately, it will automatically transfer debris from its dustbin into the dirtbag inside the charging dock.
+If necessary, you can wash it with water, but remove the filter beforehand.
+The dirt compartment must dry for 24 hours before it's put back in the vacuum.

 • Base station dirtbag: The dirtbag can simply be pulled out of its housing inside the charging station after you remove the top cover.
 A cover on the dirtbag prevents dust and debris from spilling out when removing it, so you don't need to worry about releasing a big plume of dust.
 It isn't reusable and needs to be thrown away when it's full.
 You can use the small screwdriver packaged with the base station to remove any debris clogging the inlet to the dirtbag.